 D. The SGA Advisor shall confirm all Legislative Branch Member’s overall grade point average, semester grade point average; and a confirmation that they are not on any form of probation with the University at least twice per semester and at the start of any Legislative Branch Member’s term or appointment.
 The SGA Advisor shall be responsible for reporting any member who fails to meet academic and disciplinary requirements within forty-eight (48) hours of the finding to the Secretary of the Assembly.
 The Secretary of the Assembly shall inform the SGA Executive Committee of any member who fails to meet academic and disciplinary requirements.

 E. The Assembly Executive Board shall inform the member of their status and the position shall be declared vacant.

+F. Any Legislative Branch Member removed for semester GPA violations by the Assembly Executive Board will have the chance to appeal before the full Assembly.
+The Assembly then has the chance to question both members of the SGA Executive Committee and the Legislative Branch Member in question.
+After questions, both sides shall have the chance to present their final statements.
+The Legislative Branch Member must then receive a two-thirds (2/3) majority affirmation of the Assembly Senators present and voting to retain their office.

+This appeals process does not apply to members of the Legislative Branch on academic or disciplinary probation or those who have violated the cumulative GPA requirements.

+The appeals process shall occur at the General Assembly after the member is removed from office due to the semester GPA violation.

+Members removed from the Legislative Branch due to cumulative GPA violations which are subsequently reappointed shall not be allowed to be reappointed again in the case of future cumulative GPA violations.

 Section 2.
 Absence Policy